Want to do better than $7.25 at the federal minimum wage at a stressful part-time or full-time job?

 Want some more information about proofreading?
 This FREE workshop from Proofread Anywhere will tell you how to start proofreading and making money in no time.

-Not sure how to become a bookkeeper?
-It doesn’t require a degree to become a bookkeeper but it is a good idea to complete certification courses from organizations like the American Institute of Professional Bookkeepers.
+It doesn’t require a degree to become a bookkeeper, but it is a good idea to complete certification courses.

 Check out this FREE bookkeeping workshop from Bookkeeper Launch to show you how to start a bookkeeping business.

-We started our blog years ago, and it took a bit of time to become profitable, but we were able to make 6 figures a year and work way less after quitting our regular jobs!
+We started our blog a few years ago as a part-time side hustle, and we are able to make 6 figures a year and work way less after quitting our regular jobs!

 The great thing about blogging is that you can make a passive income with it in various ways, including affiliate marketing, selling ad space, or sponsored posts.

-Virtual assistants help with things like scheduling appointments, data entry, research, creating website content, writing articles and blog posts for marketing purposes, or performing social media management.
+Virtual assistants help with things like scheduling appointments, data entry, research, creating website content, and financial statements, and performing other management tasks.

 It isn’t hard to become a virtual assistant.
 It doesn’t require a degree, but many have experience as customer service representatives or administrative workers.